-- major program implements large mitigation strategies, including those in the SMPs.
-It also includes the management of council dams - local drainage programs consider flood management solutions at the local level - capital expenditure in the programs are prioritised against Council's Level of Service (ie. no more than 300 homes inundated in a 100 yr flood) - stormwater infrastructure and watercourse maintenance programs.
+- Major program implements large mitigation strategies, including those in the SMPs.
+It also includes the management of council dams - Local drainage programs consider flood management solutions at the local level - Capital expenditure in the programs are prioritised against council's Level of Service (ie. no more than 300 homes inundated in a 100 yr flood) - Stormwater infrastructure and watercourse maintenance programs

-Proactive initiatives council are currently being undertaken:
+Proactive initiatives council are currently ndertaking:

-- development of Flood Emergency Plan (in consultation with SES) - development of Early Flash Flood Warning System in collaboration with the State Government.
+- Development of Flood Emergency Plan (in consultation with SES) - Development of Early Flash Flood Warning System in collaboration with the State Government